qouteall/qouteall-blog/Cognitive-biases.md

 - Convex perception.
 Frequent small gains feels better than a rare huge gain, and frequent small losses feels worse than a rare huge loss.
 - Loss aversion.
 The loss aversion focused more on recent visible loss rather than potential rare large loss.
 - Availability bias and outcome bias.
 The frequent small losses are more visible than rare potential big loss.
-- Delayed feedback issue and hasty generalization.
-The rare events usually come late, which delay the feedback.
-People tend to do hasty generalization, thinking that the strategy that gives frequent gain is better.
+- Delayed feedback issue.
+The rare loss in strategy 1 usually come late.
-- Regret aversion.
-Frequent loss can cause a lot of regret.
 - Oddball effect.
 The time experiencing loss and risk feels longer.
 - ...

-People usually focus on overall win rate instead of the win rate of few important trades.
-It's a common misconception that a you need a win rate more than 50% percent to be profitable.
-However, with a favorable risk-reward ratio, profit is possible despite low win rate.
+It's a common misconception that a you need a win rate more than 50% to be profitable.
+With a favorable odds, profit is possible despite a low win rate.
 The skew of profit distribution is important.

 Disposition effect:

-- Investors tend to sell the asset that increased in value.
-Selling the risen asset means deterministic gain, while not selling it means uncertain future gain.
-According to prospect theory, people prefer deterministic gain over uncertain gain.
+- Investors tend to sell the asset that increased in value (make uncertain profit certain).
-- Investors tend to not sell the asset that dropped in value, hoping them to rebound.
-For an asset that dropped value, selling it makes the temporal loss become deterministic, and not selling it makes the loss uncertain.
-People prefer uncertain loss over deterministic loss.
+- Investors tend to not sell the asset that dropped in value, hoping them to rebound (prefer having hope instead of making loss certain).
-  What's more, increasing position to it can reduce the loss rate, which creates an illusion that loss reduces.
+  What's more, increasing position can amortize the loss rate, which creates an illusion that loss reduces.

 Disposition effect works well in oscillating markets.
-However, markets can also exhibit momentum, where a good performing asset is likely to continue performing good and vice versa.
-Disposition effect is detrimental when facing momentum.
+However, markets can also exhibit momentum, where disposition effect is detrimental.